 Medicare, Medicaid, private health insurance; tax and trade policy

-Health care, Tax, Trade
+Health Care, Tax, Trade

 Senate Finance Committee, Office of the Speaker, Ways and Means Committee, Budget Committee, Republican political campaigns

-Matt Hoffmann, Vice President, BGR Government Affairs, joined the firm after spending 14 years working on Capito Hill.
+Matt Hoffmann, Vice President, BGR Government Affairs, joined the firm after spending 14 years working on Capitol Hill.
 At BGR, Matt primarily focuses on health care access, reimbursement and reform issues as part of the Health and Lifesciences Team, but also plays a key role in BGR’s tax and trade activities.

 Before joining BGR Matt served as Policy Director at the Senate Finance Committee, which has jurisdiction over the major federal health care entitlement programs, the tax code and trade.
 He joined the committee during its consideration of the recently enacted Tax Cuts and Jobs Act and bipartisan budget deal.
 He played a central role in facilitating House and Senate policy communication, committee markups and policy development.